-Restricted assets consist of cash and investments that are externally restricted by outside sources.
-Restricted assets are classified as either current or noncurrent in the Statement of Net Assets depending upon when the assets become available for use.
+Restricted assets consist of cash and investments that are externally restricted by outside sources classified as noncurrent in the Statement of Net Assets.

 Inventories

 Inventories are carried at the lower of cost (determined by the first-in and first-out or average cost method depending on the nature of the inventory item) or market.